Shachor/node-course-2-web-server/lesson-notes.md

     to setup either the Heroku PORT or port 3000 locally.

 * Add the start script to package.json. "start": "node server.js"

+* Once you're done you can create the heroku app. heroku.cmd create

+    git push heroku     This will upload your site to Heroku

+    heroku.cmd open     Opens a browser directly into your site's URL